realdegrees/Unity-Extension-Methods/README.md

 # Ext_Vector3
-An extension method which can be used to approximate the position a projectile must be aimed at in order to hit a given target at a given velocity.
+A method which can be used to approximate the position a projectile must be aimed at in order to hit a given target at a given velocity.

 HOW TO USE: